PUBNAVETRA · A Purple Wins Instrument

 Direction.
 Capacity.
 Conversion.

 NAVETRA reads ten execution domains, grouped for the board under three pillars.
-The pillars organise the narrative.
-The ten domains carry the measurement.
-Each domain expresses its exposure in dollars.
-Sector-benchmarked, not scored.
+The pillars organise the narrative; the ten domains carry the measurement.
+Each domain prices its exposure in dollars, against your sector.

 Pillar 01 · Direction

-Misalignment at the top compounds silently through every layer of the organisation.
+Misalignment at the top compounds through every layer below it.

 Pillar 02 · Capacity

-Capable people working against each other produce the same result as not enough people.
+Capable people working against each other return the same result as too few people.
 Capacity drag is measurable.

 Pillar 03 · Conversion

 The final test.
-Most execution failures are invisible here until the cycle closes.
+Most execution failures stay invisible here until the cycle closes.

 Part V · The Boundary